No topic

 The Romans

-Over the following years, the wedding ring gradually evolved into the style that we know throughout the world today.
-During medieval times, they were made almost exclusively of gold and often included gemstones.
-Interestingly, it wasn’t until much later, in the 1940s, that jewelers began embedding diamonds into wedding rings, which remains the fashion today.
+During medieval times, wedding rings were made almost exclusively of gold and often included gemstones.
+In the 1940s, jewelers began embedding diamonds into the rings, which remains the fashion today.

 That said, nowadays, men’s wedding rings come in a variety of different forms.
 They are not only made of gold and no longer have to match the design of the bride’s.
 Depending on the groom’s preference, for instance, they might be simple and sleek or have diamonds or other stones – it all comes down to personal taste.